 Its authors say cities will drive the growth of the global economy, which they project will expand by 2.6% per year.

 From West to East

-They forecast that as early as 2027, the combined GDP of all Asian cities will exceed that of North American and European cities together.
-By 2035 it will be 17% higher.
+As early as 2027, the combined GDP of all Asian cities will exceed that of North American and European cities together, the report's authors predict: by 2035 it will be 17% higher.

 China is leading the charge: it will have four cities – Shanghai, Beijing, Guangzhou and Shenzhen – in the top 10 for GDP in 2035.
 Today, only Shanghai appears on that list.

 Compared to other Chinese cities, Shanghai has a more liberal and free-market economy, along with stronger international business connections, the report says, highlighting that China wants to develop the city into a major pan-Asian financial centre.

 Beijing will benefit the most from China’s Belt and Road Initiative, while Guangzhou is the clear winner in the Pearl River Delta region, a vast urban area adjacent to the South China Sea with easy access to many of China’s main trading partners.